 A Family-Friendly Option

 An evening in Paris?
 I’d say it’s worth the risk.
-Plus, your kids might at least try them, and possibly even like them.
+Plus, your dining mates might at least try them, and possibly even like them.
 Mussels are sort of strange, and messy and fun to eat.
 And consider the fact that in France and Belgium they are thought to be quite a family friendly food eaten most commonly with that other kid favorite: French fries.

 Here is the U.S. mussels aren’t so popular for the everyday table.
 They’re even considered a little bit fancy by some, which is odd because they’re widely available, pretty inexpensive and a no-brainer to cook.

 At the very least, invite them to help fish the mussels out of their shells for you at the dinner table.
-Hey, they may just surprise you by actually eating one, or even a bowl full.
+Hey, they may just surprise you by actually eating one, or even one bowl full.